On the resolution of the sensitivity conjecture: Some Complexity Measures of Boolean Functions

 Consider the set $Q_n = \{-1, 1\}^n$.
 The \textit{hypercube} of dimension $n$ is the graph with vertex set $Q_n$ and an edge between $x =(x_1, x_2, \cdots, x_n)$ and $y = (y_1, y_2, \cdots, y_n)$ in $Q_n$ if there is exactly one $i$ such that $x_i \neq y_i$.
 Let $f$ be a function mapping $Q_n$ to $\{-1, 1\}$.

-\begin{definition} The \textit{sensitivity} of $f$ at $x$, denoted $s(f, x)$, is defined as the number of neighbours $y$ of $x$ for which $f(x) \neq f(y)$. \end{definition} Or mathematically stating, it's the number of $i$ such that: \begin{definition} The \textit{(overall) sensitivity} of $f$, also called the critical complexity, denoted $s(f)$, is the maximum over all $x$ in $Q_n$ of the sensitivity of $f$ on $x$, that is, \end{definition}
+\begin{definition} The \textit{sensitivity} of $f$ at $x$, denoted $s(f, x)$, is defined as the number of neighbours $y$ of $x$ for which $f(x) \neq f(y)$. \end{definition} In other words, it's the number of $i$ such that: \begin{definition} The \textit{(overall) sensitivity} of $f$, also called the critical complexity, denoted $s(f)$, is the maximum over all $x$ in $Q_n$ of the sensitivity of $f$ on $x$, that is, \end{definition}

 We now move on to the second complexity measure.
 For a string $x \in \{0, 1\}^n$ and a set $S \subseteq [n]: = \{1, 2, \cdots, n\}$, we define $x^{(S)}$ to be the Boolean string which differs from $x$ on exactly the bits in $S$.